reuters-graphics/newsroom-datawrapper-guide/making-charts-with-datawrapper.md

 For now, the only charts our CMS will accept are static images, **not** the interactive version.
 So choose the "Image" link from the card in Teams or use the Graphics Portal to get the same.

 See [this short instructional video](https://thehub.thomsonreuters.com/videos/60336) in the Hub for a demonstration of how to then embed your chart in Lynx or ask the desk for help getting your chart in your story.

+Remember to get your chart in front of your editor _before_ you add it to your story.

 ### Next steps